deepin-community/virt-manager/man/virt-install.rst

 the guest will be able to hotplug up to MAX vcpus while the guest is running, but will startup with VCPUS.

-CPU topology can additionally be specified with sockets, cores, and threads.
+CPU topology can additionally be specified with sockets, dies, cores, and threads.
-If values are omitted, the rest will be autofilled preferring sockets over cores over threads.
+If values are omitted, the rest will be autofilled preferring cores over sockets over threads.
+Cores are preferred because this matches the characteristics of modern real world silicon and thus a better fit for what guest OS will be expecting to deal with.

 'cpuset' sets which physical cpus the guest can use. ``CPUSET`` is a comma separated list of numbers, which can also be specified in ranges or cpus